 Call for Abstracts

-We invite researchers, clinicians, scientists, academicians, and healthcare professionals to submit abstracts for presentation at the 24th European Pathology Congress.
-This is your opportunity to showcase innovative research, breakthrough technologies, and impactful case studies that are shaping the future of diagnostic pathology and global health.
+We warmly invite researchers, clinicians, scientists, academicians, laboratory professionals, and healthcare experts to submit abstracts for presentation at the 25th European Pathology Congress.
+This is an excellent opportunity to present pioneering research, innovative diagnostic technologies, and impactful clinical case studies that are advancing the future of pathology, digital diagnostics, and precision healthcare.

 Abstract Categories Include: